free5ty1e/picamframegrid/README.md

 ## Current implementation
 * Is a service that utilizes multiple (give it a list) ffmpeg RTSP streams from Wyze cams (1080p only, no low-res streams are available via RTSP as far as I know so this breaks all other Pi cam grid repos that I am aware of - such as `camplayer` https://github.com/raspicamplayer/camplayer and which utilizes `omxplayer` and also two custom `vlc` configs, mosaic implementation and multi-window - as soon as it tries to display two of my Wyze cams simultaneously it blanks out or flashes horribly in a seizure-inducing manner).
+* (DIRECT TO FRAMEBUFFER METHOD - NEW) These `ffmpeg` instances write their frames directly to the provided position on the screen / in the framebuffer (positions are provided in lists in the conf file along with the stream URLs in 2 additional arrays), which displays directly without an intermediate file or a need to compile multiple framegrabs into a single image.
-* These `ffmpeg` instances write their frames to the `/ramdisk` folder, which is currently a `30MB` RAM drive set up with the following `/etc/fstab` entry:
+* (DESKTOP METHOD - OLD) These `ffmpeg` instances write their frames to the `/ramdisk` folder, which is currently a `30MB` RAM drive set up with the following `/etc/fstab` entry:
 ```
 cambuffer /ramdisk tmpfs size=30M,noatime,nodev,nosuid,noexec,nodiratime 0 0
 ```
-* The frames are by default captured in `.tiff` format as it seemed to be the most reliable and fastest so far but can easily choose `.jpg` or `.bmp`.
+* (DESKTOP METHOD - OLD) The frames are by default captured in `.tiff` format as it seemed to be the most reliable and fastest so far but can easily choose `.jpg` or `.bmp`.
 The format you choose in the conf file (`/home/pi/.camgrid/camgrid.conf`) will be also utilized for the grid image format.
 * Capture size for each frame is by default `640x480` but you can change it in the conf file.
 * `gpu_mem=64` specifies the size of the GPU memory I am allocating in `/boot/config.txt`
 * I've disabled the swapfile entirely with the following commands: